wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 1.1.1 =
+Added status parameter to referral suggestion.
+Upgrade if you use the API and want to store a status other than default.

 = 1.1.0 =
 This release automates the process of affiliate registration, providing a registration form for affiliates as a widget, a shortcode and API function.